Chandradip Singh

 Chandradip Singh also known as Chandradeep Singh or Chander Deep Singh is an Indian politician and former member of the Bihar Legislative Assembly.
 He is a member of the Communist Party of India (Marxist–Leninist) Liberation.
-He had represented the Piro constituency from 1990–1995 as a member of the Indian People's Front, a mass front of the Communist Party of India (Marxist–Leninist) Liberation.
+He had represented the Piro constituency from 1990 to 1995 as a member of the Indian People's Front, a mass front of the Communist Party of India (Marxist–Leninist) Liberation.